 In polite euphemistic language, Solomon stated that the sin of adultery is evidence of foolishness.
-It is foolhardy to commit adultery and destroy the trust and respect of your spouse — as well as the security and well-being of your children.
-How stupid to trade all that away for a moment in time!
+Committing adultery and destroying the trust and respect of your spouse—as well as the security and wellbeing of your children is foolhardy.
+How stupid to trade away all that for a moment in time!

 D. IT’S FOOLISH TO REJECT CORRECTION